Water Quality Report

 Bottled water, one of the most regulated food products, is subject to three levels of regulations and standards: Federal, State, and Industry.

-FDA’s Quality standards listed in the Code of Federal Regulations (CFR) including:
+FDA’s Quality standards listed in the Code of Federal Regulations (CFR) including:- Standards of Quality

 Another area in which some states have important responsibilities that compliment federal regulation is the certification of testing laboratories.
 As with any food establishment, the states perform unannounced plant inspections, and some states perform annual inspections.